sadielbartholomew/sadielbartholomew/talks-and-workshops/README.md

   * 24.06.22, ~6 minutes, **NCAS-CMS: my role and perspective**
     [slides in *CMS_away_day_6_mins_talk.pdf* file]

+  * 13.06.2025, 10 minutes, **JAX and its potential use to CMS** [original Notebook in *jax-summary-for-cms-away-day-25.ipynb* file with PDF slide form exported from that in *jax-summary-for-cms-away-day-25.pdf*]

 * ESiWACE Summer School on Effective HPC for Climate and Weather: